lauritzst/selfstudy_DAII/README.md

 # General information

-This project was submitted as a personal assignment for the "Data Analytics II: Causal Econometrics" course.
+This project was submitted as a personal assignment for the course "Data Analytics II: Causal Econometrics".
 The project was graded with **23/25 points**, which corresponded to 30% of the final grade.

 ## Course task